-Fiction, memoir, and poetry workshops normally consist of twelve
+Fiction, nonfiction, and poetry workshops normally consist of twelve

 students and a distinguished instructor who critiques and guides

 their writing.
 Workshops are held once a week during

 the semester from 5.30 p.m until 7.20 p.m.
 To see what Hunter students

 are currently writing, you can go to Your